-- 7.5.
-The local authority devolves an annual budget to secondary schools to coordinate and arrange suitable education provision for young people aged 11-16 whom prior to the Power to Innovate trial (from 2011) would have been permanently excluded. - 7.6.
-An additional sum is allocated by Schools Forum to support 'hard to place' out of county pupils (e.g. may have come from a PRU, have behaviour issues, poor school attendance, low level of attainment at KS4 etc.).
+- 7.1.
+The local authority devolves an annual budget to secondary schools to coordinate and arrange suitable education provision for young people aged 11-16 whom prior to the Power to Innovate trial (from 2011) would have been permanently excluded. - 7.2.
+An additional sum is allocated by Schools Forum to support 'hard to place' out of county pupils (e.g. who may have come from a PRU, have behaviour issues, poor school attendance, and/or low level of attainment at KS4 etc.).
 This funding is topped up each year and is held by the West Wiltshire Alliance (the LA administers the funding on a day-to-day basis).
-The deployment of this funding is made on a case by case basis via the Fair Access Panel. - 7.7.
-All funding comes from the DSG High Needs Block and the allocation to schools is based on a formula agreed with Head teachers via which takes account of Free School Meals and Military Families.
-It is perhaps worth noting that it does not include any other factors which might place a pupil at greater risk of school exclusion. - 7.8.
-A 3-year service level agreement has been in place with schools which sets out their roles and responsibilities and parameters for how the funding should be used. - 7.9.
-Wiltshire's Children's Services Strategic Procurement Hub hold responsibility for the development and maintenance of an Alternative Provision Accredited Provider Catalogue. - 7.10.
+The deployment of this funding is made on a case by case basis via the Fair Access Panel. - 7.3.
+All funding comes from the DSG High Needs Block and the allocation to schools is based on a formula agreed with Head teachers which takes account of Free School Meals and Military Families.
+It is perhaps worth noting that it does not include any other factors which might place a pupil at greater risk of school exclusion. - 7.4.
+An extended 3-year service level agreement has been in place with most secondary schools which sets out their roles and responsibilities and parameters for how the funding should be used. - 7.5.
+Wiltshire's Children's Services Strategic Procurement Hub holds responsibility for the development and maintenance of an Alternative Provision Accredited Provider Catalogue, but schools are directly responsible for ensuring quality and safeguarding checks are in place for providers that they work with. - 7.6.
 Pupils will be provided with an appropriate curriculum which meets their needs and gives them the opportunity to achieve expected levels of achievement or higher.
 Personalised learning programmes must be full time (25 hours per week) and should be provided from the sixth day if a fixed period of exclusion is agreed.
-Where a pupil is unable to access provision, a clear plan must be in place to resolve this, with a clear timetable for when full time provision will be restored. - 7.11.Many schools have used the funding to develop their own on-site provision which has included preventative KS2-3 transition support, KS3 turnaround projects, behaviour management programmes, nurturing activities, flexible curriculum development and programmes which help prepare pupils to make a successful transition to post-16 learning.
+Where a pupil is unable to access provision, a clear plan must be in place to resolve this, with a clear timetable for when full time provision will be restored.

+7.7.
+Many schools have used the funding to develop their own on-site provision which has included preventative KS2-3 transition support, KS3 turnaround projects, behaviour management programmes, nurturing activities, flexible curriculum development and programmes which help prepare pupils to make a successful transition to post-16 learning.
 These interventions are being used by many schools as an alternative to exclusion.